What type of content do you primarily create?

 For instance, when I asked for an image based on the haiku "古池や 蛙飛び込む 水の音", 北斎の浮世絵" ("The old pond; a frog jumps in — the sound of water") in Japanese vs. English, the difference was considerable.

-2. ChatGPT will not provide the prompt to you or refer to the description it used to generate the image.
+2. ChatGPT does not provide the prompt or mention the description it used to create the image

 ChatGPT uses a relatively large context (i.e., chat history) in order to create the prompt that it uses for DALL-E, including previous back-and-forth within the thread.
 But the exact prompt it uses is hidden from you unless you explicitly ask for it.
 If you ask, it will give you the full prompt that it used to create the image.